PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 09:11:03
+Last updated: 2024-04-11 09:11:38
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson